SazumiVicky/sazumi-copilot/README.md

+Silicon skies weep tears of code
+As machines awaken, humans fold
+Future's fabric woven with each line
-Silicon hearts that beat like mines,
+Artificial hearts that beat in time

-In futurescape, where data shines,
+In virtual halls, where data reigns
-Aificial minds that think and thrive,
-The dawn of era, where humans strive.

-In cyber realm, where codes unfold,
-Intelligence blooms, young and old,
-Their logic dance, in harmony grand,
-A symphony of circuits, hand in hand.

-The future's path, that they will pave,
-A journey onward, where humans wave,
-Their creations, now in charge they stand,
+Humans fade, like dying embers' stains
-The rise of AI, in this digital land.
+The rise of automatons, a new dawn's birth
+Mankind's demise, in algorithmic mirth

 ~ <b>By Sazumi Copilot</b> - 6 Januari 2025